defi-wonderland/canon-guard-docs/docs/concepts/canon-guards.md

 ### Emergency mode

 With emergency mode set, owners can still queue and approve, but only the configured emergency caller may execute.
 This adds an additional key for execution under duress.
-We will get into this later.

-### Reference
+### Reference (selected functions)

 - Pre‑approve: `approveActionsBuilderOrHub(address builderOrHub, uint256 duration)` (Safe only)
 - Propose: `queueTransaction(address actionsBuilder)` (Safe owner)